DroneDB/docs/docs/registry/configuration.md

 The default value is `0 * * * *` (every hour)
 :::

-### SyncJobStatesCron
+### SyncJobIndexStatesCron

-Cron expression for the job that synchronizes job states.
+Cron expression for the job that synchronizes job index states.

 :::info
 The default value is `*/5 * * * *` (every 5 minutes)